daviskj/leafs-timer/README.md

 # SinceLeafsLastCup.com
-Count up timer created using React.\
+Count-up timer created using React and deployed using Netlify.\
+sinceleafslastcup.netlify.app\
+sinceleafslastcup.com\
-The purpose of this timer is to display how much time has passed since a certain date.
+The purpose of this timer is to display how much time has passed since a given date.\

 # Getting Started with Create React App